Skip to content

 SourceShapeTrust posture

-npm-package{ kind: 'npm-package', packageName, version? }Untrusted; install delegated to @graphorin/security/supply-chain with --ignore-scripts enforced and an Ed25519 signature requirement.
+npm-package{ kind: 'npm-package', packageName, version?, trustLevel? }Untrusted by default; install delegated to @graphorin/security/supply-chain with --ignore-scripts enforced and an Ed25519 signature requirement.
+An operator trustLevel: 'trusted' relaxes the signature requirement but keeps --ignore-scripts; 'trusted-with-scripts' is rejected for this source (TrustLevelEscalationError).

-git-repo{ kind: 'git-repo', url, ref? }Untrusted; shallow-clone via the supply-chain helper, pinned to a ref, signature-verified.
+git-repo{ kind: 'git-repo', url, ref?, trustLevel? }Untrusted by default; shallow-clone via the supply-chain helper, pinned to a ref, signature-verified.
+An operator trustLevel follows the same rules as npm-package ('trusted-with-scripts' rejected).

 Field-resolution precedence